JCharnin/SimpleImageDownload/README.md

 This script is intended for macOS only.
 Users need to grant permission for the script to access the file browser when prompted.

+## Ethical Considerations

+It's imperative to use SimpleImageDownload4MacOS ethically.
+Ensure you have the necessary permissions to download and use images from the web.
+Unauthorized use could lead to copyright infringement issues.

 ## Usage

 Ensure the script is executable by running: